 My family and I have lived in the local area for many years and my children attended local primary and secondary schools.

 My name is Neil Mercer and I am a Parent Trustee/Governor which means I have been appointed by the Parents / Carers of the school on November 2018.
 My term ends in November 2022.
-I am married with one daughter, currently in Polar Bear class who is generally very happy and secure at school and comes home excited about her learning and her experience in the school community.
+I am married with one daughter, currently in Leopard class who is generally very happy and secure at school and comes home excited about her learning and her experience in the school community.
 We live in Old Town where we have many friends and get involved in many community activities.

 I am a keen musician and have played guitar in bands for twenty years, currently a ceilidh band and an acoustic duo.
-A

 I am proud to be governor and am keen to support and help improve King William Street School in any way I can.